Language selection

 A message from Canada’s Chief Public Health Officer

 The Public Health Agency of Canada has released an update to the Health of People in Canada dashboard, initially launched in March 2023.
 This collection of public health indicators helps us understand areas where we are doing well and where we need to improve.
-Ultimately, the dashboard provides a snapshot of the health of our population, while illustrating the wide range of health, socio-economic, and environmental factors that interact to keep us healthy and well.
+Ultimately, the dashboard provides a snapshot of the health of our populations, while illustrating the wide range of health, socioeconomic, and environmental factors that interact to keep us healthy and well.

-We are also seeing an ongoing rise in some infectious diseases, such as both infectious and congenital syphilis, with disproportionate impacts for certain populations.
-Although national tuberculosis rates have remained unchanged over the last decade, some communities still experience much higher transmission as a result of social and economic inequities.
+We are also seeing an ongoing rise in some infectious diseases, such as sexually-transmitted and blood-borne infections like syphilis, with disproportionate impacts for certain populations.
+Although national tuberculosis rates have remained unchanged over the last decade, some communities, particularly northern Indigenous communities, still experience much higher transmission.
+This is due to reasons such as the ongoing impacts of colonialism and a long history of social and economic inequities.
 This highlights the need to accelerate efforts to eliminate this treatable and curable disease.
+I remain concerned about persistent health inequities and the unfair barriers to good health experienced by some populations.
+We need to continue to work together so all people living in Canada can enjoy optimal health and well-being.

 The pandemic highlighted the importance of health data for effective decision-making during a public health emergency.
 It also exposed long-standing gaps in the way we collect and share these data.
 The lack of socio-demographic information in the dashboard, such as Indigeneity, race, ethnicity, or diverse sex and gender data, reflects the ongoing challenge of collecting and combining local level data through a trusted, coordinated system.
 We must urgently address these gaps in a secure and ethical way, including honouring principles of data governance for First Nations, Inuit, and Métis Peoples.

-Dr. Theresa Tam, October 2023
+Dr. Theresa Tam, October 2024

 Canada’s Chief Public Health Officer